-These are officially the most watched titles on Netflix ever
+Ranked: These are officially the most watched series and films on Netflix ever

 Netflix is famously very secretive with its viewing figures.
-You hardly ever know how many people are watching different series or what are the most watched Netflix shows and films.
-The top 10 ten list gives you a rough idea of things that are popular at any given time, but that’s about it.
+You hardly ever know how many people are watching different series or what the most watched Netflix shows and films are.
+The Top 10 list gives you a rough idea of things that are popular at any given time, but that’s about it.

 Extraction – 99 million views

 Extraction is the most popular Netflix film, having been watched by nearly 100 million people.
-The action thriller was number one in the Netflix top 10 list over the May bank holiday this year.
+The action thriller was number one in the Netflix Top 10 list over the May bank holiday when it was released.
 Those 99 million views were recorded in just the first four weeks of its release.

 It stars Chris Hemsworth and the synopsis says: “A hardened mercenary’s mission becomes a soul-searching race to survive when he’s sent to Bangladesh to rescue a drug-lord’s kidnapped son.”